kjabon/coachRL/README.md

 Run setup.sh to install the rest of the necessary libraries.

 ###
-Finally, get the reward generator code [here](https://github.com/kjabon/rewardGenerator).
+Finally, get the reward generator code [here](https://github.com/kjabon/rewardGenerator), which needs to be running in the background to provide rewards via Telegram.
 Set yourself up with a Telegram bot with the [BotFather](https://t.me/botfather), in so doing acquiring an API key, if you haven't already.